-In the first year of this three-year plan, the state agency administering the SNAP program, the New Mexico Human Services Department (NMHSD), will continue to manage the SNAP-Ed program.
-The agency will provide oversight to the program as outlined in SNAP-Ed 2022 Guidance and appropriate Codes of Federal Regulation.
+In the second year of this three-year plan, the state agency administering the SNAP program, the New Mexico Human Services Department (NMHSD), will continue to manage the SNAP-Ed program.
+The agency will provide oversight to the program as outlined in SNAP-Ed 2023 Guidance and appropriate Codes of Federal Regulation.
 To plan, implement, and operate the SNAP-Ed program, NMHSD will:

 - 1. Work collaboratively across State agencies to include those administering other FNS Programs as well as additional appropriate agencies to promote healthy eating and active living among the SNAP-Ed target population; - 2.
 Develop a coordinated, cohesive State SNAP-Ed Multi-Year Plan based on the applicable 2022 state-specific needs assessment of diet-related disease and obesity that addresses national and state priorities while linking SNAP-Ed to SNAP benefits; - 3.
 Provide leadership, direction, and information to entities contracted to deliver SNAP-Ed services ensuring the program appropriately serves its audience and is consistent with SNAP-Ed policies; - 4.
 Submit a unified State SNAP-Ed plan to FNS and provide assurances that plan activities comply with SNAP-Ed policies; - 5.
 Submit a final SNAP-Ed performance report to FNS; - 6.
-Monitor activities of all implementing agencies in the State's approved SNAP-Ed Plan to include ensuring allowable expenditures, approving educational reinforcement items, observing appropriateness of training materials, etc. per the FY 2022 SNAP-Ed Guidance Procedures; - 7.
+Monitor activities of all implementing agencies in the State's approved SNAP-Ed Plan to include ensuring allowable expenditures, approving educational reinforcement items, observing appropriateness of training materials, etc. per the FY 2023 SNAP-Ed Guidance Procedures; - 7.
 Provide budget information to FNS as required; and - 8.
-Collect and report data regarding participation in SNAP-Ed, characteristics of those served, and progress made toward the state's goals and objectives.
+Collect and report data regarding participation in SNAP-Ed, characteristics of those served, and progress made toward the state's goals and objectives. - 9.
+Document payments for approved SNAP- Ed activities and maintain files by State that will be available for USDA review and audit. - 10.
+Contracts are procured through competitive bid process and governed by State procurement regulations.
+The State agency maintains copies of interagency agreements and are available for review.

-See Templates 5 and 6, Signatures and Assurances, at the end of this state plan addendum.
+See Templates 6 and 7, Signatures and Assurances, at the end of this state plan addendum.